jdunham2/developer-resources/how-to-shopify-theme-changes.md

   - Links should **NOT** include your development store preview theme id (`preview_theme_id`) (unless you're making homepage edits)
 - WHY?
   - Eric / Fiona / Client / Others make edits to your templates from the customizer.
-  - We want you to get the latest changes from production before pushing any code, and know if they make changes to your development store id or to another unpublished theme.
-We also realize that tracking/pulling in all those changes becomes complicated if the changes are done to multiple themes.
-Always pushing/pulling your code to developement templates on the live theme helps reduce the amount of places other people could make changes to that you need to merge.
+  - We want to use a single theme with templates for all changes to the site, coupled with good dev practices of pulling from the trunk theme before pushing any code.
+The goal of this process is to mediate overriding changes via the code editor.